Table of Contents

 Formation of the Human Being

 The archetypal human being formula 1&2 is of the utmost importance for the Sacred Scriptures, judging by its presence in the aspect ratios of the Tabernacle built by Moses to house the most sacred and King’s Solomon Temple.
 The priesthood institution represented by the upper or masculine waters 1&1 defines the aspect ratios of the holy of holies in both.
-The components of the upper waters must concur with the same objective, in stark contrast with the lower or feminine waters, where they oppose one another.
+The two components of the masculine or upper waters are of different kinds but have the same endeavors, in stark contrast with the feminine ones.

 One good example of human archetype representation is the metamessage of the Gospel´s architecture.
 The German critic J. Griesbach was the first to group the Gospels of Mark, Matthew, and Luke under the “synoptic” denomination—as in a lower triad—to distinguish them from the theological symbolism of the Gospel of John—outside the lower triad as air or the Holy Spirit.
 In this sense, recent analyses have focused on the issue of some shared material in two synoptic Gospels, Matthew and Luke, known as tradition Q (Q, Quelle, “source” in German).

 While it is true that the three synoptic Gospels contain “common material,” those of tradition Q—Matthew Luke (water)—have a greater proportion of it.
 In this way, it is possible to discern two traditions, that of Mark and the Q tradition of the source of the sayings.
 Thus the synoptic Gospels offer a representation of the earthly human being, with Mark representing earth (man) and Matthew and Luke figuring as water (woman).